Beating the Heat

 We’re absolutely roasting here in Texas.
 I rustled up a strawberry syrup (‘cause I’m tired of those expensive organic strawberries getting moldy before we eat them!).

 - 1/4 cup sugar (play with this, you might like more or less)

 - In a small pot, cover strawberries with water.
 Let simmer for about 15 minutes (the water will be bright red and strawberries will be dull and lookin’ sad).

-- Strain the juice from the strawberries through a fine mesh strainer and discard the strawberries.
+- Strain the juice from the strawberries through a fine mesh strainer into a bowl and discard the strawberries.*

-- Wipe out the pan, return juice, and add your sugar.
+- Give the pan a quick rinse, return juice to the pan, and add your sugar.

 - Simmer, stirring occasionally, for about 15 minutes.
 The syrup will thicken as it cools, so don’t worry if it’s runny when you pour it into your container.